-Table 1.1: Grading systems used for levels of evidence [adapted from Scottish Intercollegiate Guidelines Network (SIGN), 2008].
+Table 1.1 Grading systems used for levels of evidence [adapted from Scottish Intercollegiate Guidelines Network (SIGN), 2008].

-1++ High quality meta-analyses/systematic reviews of randomised controlled trials (RCTs) or RCTs (including in vitro studies) with a very low risk of the U 1+ Well conducted meta-analyses/systematic review of RCTs, or RCTs (including in vitro studies) with moderate risk of bias 1- Meta-analyses/ systematic reviews of RCTs, or RCTs (including in vitro studies) with moderate risk of bias oias (including in vitro studies) with moderate risk of bias 1- Meta-analyses/ systematic reviews of RCTs, or RCTs (including in vitro studies) with high risk of bias 2++ High quality systematic reviews of case-control or cohort studies; High quality non-randomised trials, case-control or cohort studies with a very risk of confounding, bias, or chance and high probability that the relationship is causal low 2+ Well conducted non-randomised trials, case-control or cohort studies wi moderate risk of confounding, bias or chance and a moderate probabilit that the relationship is causal 2- Non-randomised trials, case-control or cohort studies with a high risk of confounding, bias, or chance and a significant risk that the relationship i not causal 3 Non-analytic studies, e.g. case series, cross-sectional surveys 4 Expert opinion
+1++ High quality meta-analyses/systematic reviews of randomised controlled trials (RCTs) or RCTs (including in vitro studies) with a very low risk of bias 1+ Well conducted meta-analyses/systematic review of RCTs, or RCTs (including in vitro studies) with moderate risk of bias 1- Meta-analyses/ systematic reviews of RCTs, or RCTs (including in vitro studies) with high risk of bias 2++ High quality systematic reviews of case-control or cohort studies; High quality non-randomised trials, case-control or cohort studies with a very low risk of confounding, bias, or chance and high probability that the relationship is causal 2+ Well conducted non-randomised trials, case-control or cohort studies with a moderate risk of confounding, bias or chance and a moderate probability that the relationship is causal 2- Non-randomised trials, case-control or cohort studies with a high risk of confounding, bias, or chance and a significant risk that the relationship is not causal 3 Non-analytic studies, e.g. case series, cross-sectional surveys 4 Expert opinion

-Table 2: Grading systems used for levels of evidence [adapted from Scottish Intercollegiate Guidelines Network (SIGN), 2008].
+Table 1.2 Grading systems used for levels of evidence [adapted from Scottish Intercollegiate Guidelines Network (SIGN), 2008].

-Grade A At least one meta analysis, systematic review, or RCT rated as 1++, and directly applicable to the target population; or a systematic review of RCTs or a body of evidence consisting principally of studies rated as 1+, directly applicable to the target population, and demonstrating overall consistency of results В A body of evidence including studies rated as 2++, directly applicable to the target population, and demonstrating overall consistency of results; or extrapolated evidence from studies rated as 1++ or 1+ C A body of evidence including studies rated as 2+, directly applicable to the target population and demonstrating overall consistency of results; or extrapolated evidence from studies rated as 2++ D Evidence level 3 or 4; or extrapolated evidence from studies rated as 2+ GP Good Practice (based on clinical expertise of the guideline group and Consensus of stakeholders)
+Grade A At least one meta-analysis, systematic review, or RCT rated as 1++, and directly applicable to the target population; or a systematic review of RCTs or a body of evidence consisting principally of studies rated as 1+, directly applicable to the target population, and demonstrating overall consistency of results В A body of evidence including studies rated as 2++, directly applicable to the target population, and demonstrating overall consistency of results; or extrapolated evidence from studies rated as 1++ or 1+ С A body of evidence including studies rated as 2+, directly applicable to the target population and demonstrating overall consistency of results; or extrapolated evidence from studies rated as 2++ D Evidence level 3 or 4; or extrapolated evidence from studies rated as 2+ GP Good Practice (based on clinical expertise of the guideline group and Consensus of stakeholders)